-- a) In June, the superintendent submits to the school board a proposed operating budget for the fiscal year commencing on July 1. - b) A public hearing is conducted during June to obtain taxpayer comments. - c) Prior to June 30, the budget is legally adopted by the School Board resolution pursuant to the Uniform Budgeting and Accounting Act.
+a) The superintendent submits to the school board a proposed operating budget for the fiscal year commencing on July 1.
+The operating budget includes proposed expenditures and the means for financing them.

+- b) A public hearing is conducted during June to obtain taxpayer comments. - c) Prior to July 1, the budget is legally adopted by the School Board resolution pursuant to the Uniform Budgeting and Accounting Act.
 The Act requires that the budget be amended prior to the end of the fiscal year, when necessary, to adjust appropriations if it appears that revenues and other financial sources will be less than anticipated, or so that expenditures will not be in excess of original estimates.
-Expenditures shall not be made or incurred, unless authorized in the budget, in excess of the amount appropriated.
+Expenditures shall not be made or incurred, unless authorized in the budget, in excess of the amount appropriated. - d) The budgets are legally adopted at the functional level for the District; however, they are maintained at the program level for control purposes. - e) The Superintendent is authorized to transfer budgeted amounts for purposes of meeting emergency needs of the District; however, these transfers must be approved subsequently by the Board of Education. - f) Formal budgetary integration is employed as a management control device during the year for all governmental fund types. - g) The budget, as presented, has been amended in a legally permissible manner.